whamcloud/Online-Help/docs/Install_Guide/ig_ch_04_pre_install.md

 - Do **not** install or configure Lustre, Corosync, or Pacemaker.
 Install Intel® EE for Lustre\* software only as described in this guide.
 - Do **not** configure NTP on storage servers.
 - When installing Red Hat Enterprise Linux or CentOS Linux, do **not** use the EPEL repositories.
 Uninstall EPEL-release on all systems if it is installed.
 - Do **not** install CMAN (Cluster Manager) or other packages that use the Red Hat fence agents.
-Intel® Manager for Lustre\* software will have package conflicts.
+Manager for Lustre\* software will have package conflicts.
 Remove all such packages from all systems.

 LNET Configuration
 ------------------